ContriHUB/memory-game/README.md

 # Memory game

-a simple memory game using HTML,CSS, JS
+A simple memory game using HTML, CSS, JS
 ![screenshot](./images/ss.png)

 ## How to run locally

-just clone the repository or download the files and open `index.html`
+Just clone the repository or download the files and open `index.html`

 ## Contributing